recski/brise-plandok/README.md

 ### Input data

-All steps described below can be run on the sample documents included in this repository under `sample_data`.
+All steps described below can be run on the sample documents included in this repository under [sample_data](./sample_data).

 The preprocessed version of all plan documents (as of December 2020) can be downloaded as [a single JSON file](https://url.tuwien.at/ndnre).
 If you would like